cloudmesh/cloudmesh-cloud/docs/_sources/mongo.md.txt

 In the combined provider a find function to for example search for entries by name across collections could be implemented.

+## Database Access

+In addition to the decorator, we have a very simple database class for interacting across a number of collections.
+THis especially is useful for finding informtion.

+    self.database = CmDatabase()

+Find the entry with the uniqe name CC-Centos

+    r = self.database.find_name("CC-CentOS7")
+    pprint(r)

+Find the entries with either CC-CentOS7 or CC-CentOS7-1811

+    r = self.database.find_names("CC-CentOS7,CC-CentOS7-1811")
+    pprint(r)

+Find out how many entries exist with the name CC-CentOS7:

+    r = self.database.name_count("CC-CentOS7")
+    pprint(r)

+## creating Uniqe Names

+Uniqe names with the format `{experiment}-{group}-{user}-{counter}` can be created with

+    from cloumesh.management.configuration.name import Name

+    name = Name(
+        experiment="exp",
+        group="grp",
+        user="gregor",
+        kind="vm",
+        counter=1)

+To increae the counter use

+    name.incr()

+To get the name at the current counter value say

+    str(name)

+or

+    name.id()

+The format can be chaned with `schema=` at the initailization.
+Thus

+    name = Name(
+            user='gregor,
+            schema='{user}-{counter}`,
+            counter=1)

+would create names of the form gergor1, gergor2 and so on.